IanO7/Advanced-Driving-Assistance/README.md

 - Utilizes a YOLO (You Only Look Once) model to detect objects such as cars, pedestrians, and buses in each frame.
 - Each detected object is assigned a bounding box and a class label.

-### 3. Depth-Aware Alerting (Combining MiDaS Depth Map and YOLO Object Detection)
+### 3. Object Awareness and Depth-Aware Alerting (Green vs Red Icons)

-- For each detected object, the system examines the corresponding region in the depth map.
+- For each detected object, the system follows a two-stage logic:
+  - **Stage 1: Awareness (Green Icon)**
+    - If an object (car, bus, truck, or pedestrian) is detected by YOLO/OpenCV, a green icon is shown in the bird’s eye view for that zone.
+This indicates presence only—no distance or depth check is performed, and no alert sound or warning is triggered.
+  - **Stage 2: Collision Risk (Red Icon)**
-- The Inferno colormap is used to visualize depth; yellow/white (indices 58–255) represents the closest regions.
-If more than 75% of the pixels in the object's bounding box match this close-range color (empirically determined), an alert is triggered (visual and audio).
+    - The system examines the corresponding region in the depth map for each detected object.
+The Inferno colormap is used to visualize depth; yellow/white (indices 58–255) represents the closest regions.
+If more than 75% of the pixels in the object's bounding box match this close-range color (empirically determined), a red icon is shown (alert), and a visual and audio warning is triggered.
+    - The red icon always takes priority over green in a given zone.

 **Note:** The 75% threshold is calculated over the bounding box, but the depth map itself is quite accurate to the true outline and waviness of the object (like a person or car).
 This means the box may include some background or pixels of different color/depth, since the box is general but the depth map color closely follows the object's shape.
 The threshold is chosen to balance catching most close objects while avoiding false positives from background pixels inside the box.